Meet the Artist

 There are numerous organizations for artists and potters that work toward promoting the arts.
 The following are organizations of which I am currently or have previously been a member.
 The years of my membership are in parenthesis.

-- MNWCA - Minnesota Women Ceramic Artists (2009 - Present)
+- COPA - Corcoran & Powderhorn Artists (2017 - Present)

-- Potters Council (2001 - Present)
+- Potters Council (2001 - 2013)

 - CIVA - Christians in the Visual Arts (1998 - 2005)